 Feel free to share this brief whiteboard video explainer!

 Urge Congress to reinstate the authority to issue tax-exempt advance refunding bonds.

 - The 2017 TCJA repealed this critical cost-savings tool for state and local governments and has limited the options to refinance debt, which could free up capital and be put to immediate public works purposes.

 - Having the option to refinance debt is a valuable financial management tool especially since interest rates will certainly fluctuate over the lifetime of outstanding governmental bonds (which in many cases is 30 years).
 Without tax-exempt advance refunding bonds, state and local governments will pay more in interest, a cost that must be paid by state and local taxpayers.

-- Cosponsor H.R.
-2772 and call on House leadership to advance this critical legislation to reinstate advance refunding bonds.
-H.R.
-2772 would fully reinstate tax-exempt advance refundings, including private activity bonds and qualified 501(c)(3) bonds.
+- Support legislative initiatives like the Investing in Our Communities Act (H.R.
+1837) in the House and similar bills in the Senate by cosponsoring them and calling on leadership in both chambers to advance this critical legislation to reinstate advance refunding bonds.
+Both bills would fully reinstate tax-exempt advance refundings, including private activity bonds and qualified 501(c)(3) bonds.

 - 10-year revenue effect estimated at ~$9 billion.